SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToHourStart.md

 so.topic: reference
 ---

+# DateTime.moveToHourStart()

 Moves the datetime to the start of the current hour.
 Returns a reference to itself.